ingochris/Faire-Maze/README.md

 # Faire-Maze
-For the MESA Goldberg Machine
+For the MESA Goldberg Machine.